firasm/Firas-PhD-thesis/Final revisions/tracking_revisions.md

 - [X] {RR} confused by how many switches: in one place you say one works, in another it doesn't
 	- Addressed in 0d94872

+- [X] {RR} describe and defend MR sequences: 2d spoiled GE, not in the thesis
+	- Added in 325f293

+- [X] {VS} more method development; write more like physicists,
+	- Partially addressed in 21c211a for OE-MRI
+	- Added in 325f293

+### Outstanding

+- [ ] revise contributions to add my fitting/modeling of extended tofts model

+- [ ] {TS} why ICA not fourier transform?
+	Ans was -> signal to noise.
+TS not buying that
+	SAR: you could insert a general comparison of sensitivity and SNR in Fourier Transform to rationalize why ICA is better.
+This can appear in a discussion.

+- [ ] {RR} ICA part: operator chooses number of components? how do you make the decision around n? [why have variable components at all?]
+SAR: I think it would make sense to formalize the process of choosing the numbers of components.
+This is an oft-raised points and needs addressing.